ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 The environmental risks (e.g. flood or fire) to an ICT system and services <b>must be</b> considered in order to maintain its Confidentiality, Integrity and Availability.</td></tr>
 </table>

-Further information is available from Corporate Security and Business Continuity Branch [Ref, 15].
+Further information is available from [Corporate Security and Business Continuity Branch](https://intranet.justice.gov.uk/guidance/security/).

 ## Personnel Security